Geometry of the mirror models dual to the complete intersection of two cubics: Abstract

 \section{Abstract}

-In many cases involving mirror symmetry, it is important to have concrete mirror dual families.
-In this paper, we construct crepant resolutions of the Batyrev--Borisov mirror dual family to the complete intersection of two cubic hypersurfaces in $\mathbb P^5$.
+We construct a natural crepant resolution of the Batyrev--Borisov mirror dual family to the complete intersection of two cubic hypersurfaces in $\mathbb P^5$.
 It is, similarly to the mirrors of quintic threefolds, a family over $\mathbb{P}^1$ with singular fibers over the set $\{0, \infty\} \cup \mu_6$.
-We have the Picard-Fuchs equation and limiting mixed Hodge structures of the singular fibers.
-We find that the singular fiber over $\infty$ has maximal unipotent monodromy, and $0$ is of a new type compared to the quintic case.
+We compute an explicit height function producing the MPCP desingularization of the $B$-model toric ambient space.
+We compute the limiting mixed Hodge structures of the singular fibers.
+We show that the singular fiber over $\infty$ has maximal unipotent monodromy, whereas the singular fiber over $0$ is of a new type compared to the quintic case.